-It is necessary to put the following reporting procedure into operation and it shall be followed.
+It is necessary to put the following reporting procedure into operation and it must be adhered to.

-- a) In the event of a legionella-positive water sample or TVC (total viable counts) exceeding the action limit or - b) Anything untoward being found during a risk assessment this must be notified to: -

-- The appropriate Responsible Person (see Appendix 1) - The appropriate Competent Person (see Appendix 1)
+- a) In the event of a legionella-positive water sample or TVC (total viable counts) exceeding the action limit or - b) Anything untoward being found during a risk assessment must be notified to: - - The appropriate 'Responsible Person' (see Appendix 1) - The appropriate 'Competent Person' (see Appendix 1)

-In the event of the Responsible Person or the Competent Person not being available, the message shall be relayed to the local Environmental Health Officer.
+In the event of the 'Responsible Person' or the 'Competent Person' not being available, the message shall be relayed to the local Environmental Health Officer.